 You might want to start out with a market that you're more familiar with, or at least have access to more information about.
 For instance, the DAX, traded as the Germany 40, is the main German index and is a popular market to trade, but if you live in the Australia you will get far more exposure to Australian market news - so you could focus on the AUS 200 instead.

 Once you become more comfortable, you can then branch out and start trading other indices.

 There are also different ways to trade the same index:

-- CFDs – Indices CFD (contracts for difference) trading is similar to spread betting, but you’re trading a set number of contracts instead of betting on price movement.
+- CFDs – Indices CFD (contracts for difference) means you’re trading a set number of contracts instead of betting on price movement.
 CFDs are also leveraged which can increase both your profits and losses

 - ETFs – ETFs (exchange traded funds) are funds that track an established index, usually using multiple underlying assets.
 For instance, a FTSE ETF might invest in every FTSE 100 company to mirror the performance of the index itself.
 ETFs are traded on exchanges, just like shares